 Taught in Placer County, one year.
-Is teaching ninth year in San José schools.
+Is teaching ninth year in San José raught in Placer County, one year.
+Is teaching hinth year in San Jose schools.

-ELLA M. IRISH (Mrs. Cox).....Santa Clara County.
-Present address, San José.
+ELLA M. IRISH (Mrs. Cox) Santa Clara County.

 Taught in Monterey County, one term; in San José, two years; in San Luis Obispo County, one year.
 Not teaching.